 By the way, I prefer to say that our world contains many dualistic expressions rather than saying that the world itself is dualistic or that everything in our world has a dualistic opposite or complement.
 I don’t think it’s helpful to wonder what the dualistic opposite of a tree really is, for example, although some people do pursue this.
 When it comes to people (and other unique things such as trees), the concept of multiplicity, rather than duality, is much more applicable.
 Rather than me and not me, you and not you, him and not him, her and not her, I find it much more practical to talk about you, me, him, her and all of the objects around us.

 Obviously, to function in the world in a practical way, we need to distinguish between the qualities and conditions of all people and things.
 In form, we find an almost endless display of differences, but in the essence of all things, we find the One Substance, the Divine Essence.

 Sometimes I hear people say that God is nondualistic and the world (or universe) is dualistic.
 Instead, I prefer to say that God is One Reality while the world contains both multiplicity and duality.
 God is not an object and therefore cannot be counted like we might count one table in a room.
-When we speak of the One Source-Awareness we are really pointing to the fact that this Awareness is always whole; it cannot be broken into pieces (connected or disconnected) or branch off like the branches of a tree.
-Awareness never has any division or parts.
-And yet through the mystery of creation, this One Reality comes forth as what appears to be the many.
+When we speak of the One Source-Awareness, we are emphasizing the idea that this Awareness is always whole; it cannot be broken into pieces (connected or disconnected) or branch off like the branches of a tree.
+This Awareness never has any division or parts and yet, through the mystery of creation, this One Reality comes forth as what appears to be the many.
 Magnificent!